adagio130/note/IELTS/homework/passion map.md

 I work as a software engineer at Vertiv.
 For me, coding isn't just a job—it's like solving a complex puzzle.
 I'm fascinated by how software design can tackle real-world problems.
 However, like many in this field, I sometimes struggle with impostor syndrome.
 The ever-evolving nature of technology keeps me on my toes, and there's always something new to learn.
 It's both a challenge and a motivator for me.
 Although I've made progress, I consider myself to be on a continual journey toward becoming extraordinary in my field.

-About my family, I raise up in a traditional Asian family.
+About my family, I was raised in a traditional Asian family where compliments are rare